 The Open College Network West Midlands is a company limited by guarantee (registration number 5479207) with charitable status (Charity registration number 1113382).

-The Membership acts as the guarantors for the Charity but their liability is limited to £10.00 in the event of business failure.
-The governance structure of the Open College Network West Midlands consists of the legal Members and a Board of Trustees, the latter being the principal strategy forming and decision-making body.
+The governance structure of the Open College Network West Midlands consists of a Board of Trustees who are the principal strategy forming and decision-making body.